How to Allocate Payments on SARS eFiling

 How do you Spread Out Tax Payments?

-To spread out tax payments with SARS, you can request a payment arrangement.
+You can request a payment arrangement to spread out tax payments with SARS.
 A payment arrangement allows you to make smaller, more manageable payments towards your tax debt over a longer period of time.

 Not all payment arrangement requests are approved by SARS.
 The approval of a payment arrangement request is based on several factors, including your tax compliance history, your ability to pay, and the amount of your outstanding tax debt.
 If your payment arrangement request is approved, you will need to make the agreed-upon payments on time to avoid any potential penalties or interest charges.